ai-foundations-project/How-humans-taught-machines-to-think/README.md

 In this book, you will discover five foundational research papers that transformed AI from an academic dream into one of humanity's most powerful technologies.

-I translate these papers into intuitive mental models with visual diagrams, our day to day life analogies, and hands-on tools in very small chapters.
-I believe this will provide the most critical foundational understanding into how to think about AI as we all adopt it in a deeper way with time.
+Anshita translates these papers with a young researcher's lens into intuitive mental models with visual diagrams, our day to day life analogies, and hands-on tools in very small chapters.
+She believes this will provide the most critical foundational understanding into how to think about AI as we all adopt it in a deeper way with time.

 > [!TIP]
 > **Reading Style:** You can pick any chapter and begin anywhere.
 This book is carefully structured to give you freedom in reading and not treat it as a textbook.